 - The fossilized body parts which include bones or claws or teeth or skin or embryos etc.

 - The fossilized traces which are also called ichnofossils include the footprints or nests or dung or the tooth marks etc. These fossilized traces are used to record the movements as well as behaviours of living organisms.

 Listed below are the six different types of fossils.

 Direct Fossils: Direct fossils are those fossils, which are formed by the burial of dead living organisms and their remains (skeleton) gets preserved due to sediment and results in direct fossil.

-Ichno-fossils: Ichnofossils are fossils, which are formed out of the parts that do not belong to living organisms, like eggs or nests or footprints or faeces.
+Ichno-fossils: Ichnofossils are fossils, which are formed out of the parts that do not belong to living organisms, like nests or footprints or faeces.

 Chemo-fossils: Chemo-fossils are fossils, which are made up of chemicals that have been left by the earlier life forms.
 They are the biological signals to provide a mean of communication to organisms.

 Resin Fossils: Organisms which are trapped in the amber and which are wholly preserved for millions of years.
 They are in the form of bacteria and fungi and sometimes, insects can also be found.

 Living Fossils: These fossils bear strong similarity with the species, which had before been identified only through the fossil record.
-It is the term which is generally applied for formerly undiscovered life forms.
+It is the term that is generally applied for formerly undiscovered life forms.

 Body fossils: It is found in the hard parts of the body, which includes the bones or claws and teeth.